AzureAdvocateBit/AzureSphereDevX-1/README.md

 }
 ```

 This is how the context model works.
-You declare the object and you can by reference to a function that understands the context object.
+You declare the object and you pass by reference to a function that understands the context object.
+You don't have to deal with all the underlying code for managing the device twin callback, the JSON deserialisation, or the type checking.
+That is all done for you, the function is called, and you have access to the context to make further decisions in your code.

 ## Further examples